FMJansen/fmjansen.com/accessibility.md

 ## Limitations and alternatives

 Although I try my best, there are some known problems on this website.
-Please contact us if you observe an issue not listed below.
+Please contact me if you observe an issue not listed below.

 Known limitations: